ikkehman/new-wibot-anime-whatsapp-bot/README.md

 # new-wibot-anime-whatsapp-bot
- Whatsapp bot for weaboo and anime lovers
+ Whatsapp Bot for Weaboo and Anime Lovers